8ta4/accent/DONTREADME.md

 No, `accent` doesn't use a proxy. `accent` is an Electron app.
 That means `accent` can use Node.js to make API requests without dealing with CORS issues.

+> Is this tool built on a streaming API transcription?

+Nah, it isn't.
+Streaming APIs tend to trade off accuracy because they don't take into account the context that comes later.

+### Text-to-Speech

+> How many text-to-speech API calls are needed?

+1

 > Does this tool use Deepgram's text-to-speech API?

 No, it doesn't.
 Deepgram's text to speech sometimes mispronounces words.